EmmanuelOwusu/Optimization/README.md

  Leveraging statistical and optimisation principles to design the optimal strategy to adopt in the light of real world problems with numerous alternative solutions.

+In this project we discussed:
+* MLE

+* Hypothesis Testing

+* Probabiliry Matrix

 # Principal Component Analysis (PCA)